dhruv025/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis

-In this project, I have created a simple Twitter Sentiment Analysis supervised learning model using python and NLP libraries.
+## In this project,I have created a simple Twitter Sentiment Analysis supervised learning model using python and NLP libraries.

-## Major Steps followed during the project -
+## Major Steps followed during the project:

 ### 1.Data Gathering: